 When Before installing the pump head.

-Tools required p/n Description

-Pump head alignment tool
+Tools required p/n Description Pump head alignment tool

 G4220-20012 Torque wrench 2 - 25 Nm

 G4220-20013 4 mm hex bit

-G4220-20014 2.5 mm Hex Bit
+G4220-20041 Bit Torx 10x25 mm

 G4220-20015 Adapter 1⁄4 in square to hex

 01018-23702 Insert tool

 Parts required p/n Description

 0905-1420 PE seals (pack of 2)

-0905-1718 Wash Seal PE

-5062-2484 Gasket, seal wash (pack of 6)

-See chapter "Parts" for details.
+See chapter "Par ts" for details.

-CAUTION Limited life tir ne of the pump head
+CAUTION Limited life time of the pump head

-Inserting the backup seal wrongly may limit the life time of the pump head.
+CAUTION Inserting the backup seal wrongly may limit the life time of the pump head.

-→ Please not e the correct orientation of the backup seal.
+→ Please note t he correct orientation of the backup seal.

 CAUTION Damage of the pump piston

 CAUTION The pump piston is very sensitive to shearing forces from the side.

-Use the alignment piston of the pump head alignment tool for the alignmen procedure described below.
+→ Use the alignment piston of the pump head alignment tool for the alignment procedure described below.

 CAUTION Wrong orientation of pins on support ring Assembling the pump head without paying attention to the correct orientation of the pins on the support ring can lead to leaks or damage of the piston and pump head. → Observe pins on the support ring, which help assembling the parts of the pump head in the correct orientation.
-Damage of the pump head assembly When installing the pump head assembly, the pump drives need to be in maintenance position, where they are retracted.
+CAUTION Damage of the pump head assembly When installing the pump head assembly, the pump drives need to be in maintenance position, where they are retracted.
 Using the pump drive in default position will damage the pump head assembly. → Bring the pump drive to the maintenance position.

-This procedure describes how to assemble the secondary pump head using the pump head alignment tool.
+NOTE This procedure describes how to assemble the secondary pump head using the pump head alignment tool.
 Assembling the primary pump head can be done accordingly.
 The secondary pump head has the heat exchanger capillary, which must fit into the openings of the alignment tool, whereas the primary pump head does not have a heat exchanger.
+CAUTION Damage to the pump head Using a wrong torque will damage the pump head. → For handling the torque wrench, setting and applying the right torque, consult the manual of your torque wrench.